MalasadaTech/hIGMA/README.md

 author: MalasadaTech
 date: 2025-08-15
 threat_actor: LandUpdate808
 description: Identifies LandUpdate808 backend C2 domains, or "Injected Link Providers", that provide the injected link to load the LandUpdate808 exploit kit.
 These normally return a B64-encoded string that is the injected URL.
+This search will return the scan jobs that scanned the ads.php route, got a 200 response, and is hosted on AS399629.
 dtf_version: 1.0
 references:
   - https://malasada.tech/landupdate808-backend-c2-analysis/